Purpose of this framework

 Practical application of this framework

-The childcare and education sector can use this generic framework to update existing protocols.
-Childcare centres and schools are then responsible for creating or updating their own protocol based on this framework and the sector-specific protocol.
+The education sector can use this generic framework to update existing protocols.
+Schools are then responsible for creating or updating their own protocol based on this framework and the sector-specific protocol.
 Their own protocol describes the extent to which the measures are applied and how.
 In any case, legal requirements must always be met.
-In addition, childcare centres and schools are responsible for the implementation, execution and monitoring of compliance with the national measures of the Dutch Government, occupational health and safety laws, instructions issued by local authorities such as the Municipal Health Service (GGD), and the recommendations of this generic framework.
+In addition, schools are responsible for the implementation, execution and monitoring of compliance with the national measures of the Dutch Government, occupational health and safety laws, instructions issued by local authorities such as the Municipal Public Health Services (GGDs), and the recommendations of this generic framework.

 Existing guidelines, standards of quality, or laws and regulations on working conditions and other aspects may be applicable within childcare facilities and schools.
 This includes how hygiene measures or cleaning is organised.
 These are sometimes stricter or more detailed than this generic framework provided by RIVMNational Institute for Public Health and the Environment .
 Of course the existing guidelines, standards of quality or laws and regulations will take precedence in that case.

-Generic principles for childcare, host parent childcare, pre-school and out-of-school care, primary education, special primary education and special education (for ages 0-12 years)
+Generic principles for secondary education and special secondary education (for ages 13-18 years)

 Health check (triage)